LeonardoClaudin/Trabajo-Fin-de-Grado-Biotecnologia-ETSIAAB/README.md

 - Diameter (*Diameter_grg(size, rad, prom)*)
 - Degree Connection (*EdgeD_grg(size, rad, prom)*)

 The resulting data can be saved as a separate .csv document and plotted with [ggplot2](https://ggplot2.tidyverse.org/) using **Resultados_redes_geometricas.rmd** programme.
 Results will be saved in PDF format.
-There is only one type of graph:
+There are two types of graph:
 - Property v Sample Size (with probability values in Legend)
+- Scaling (if possible) of these properties to find a common behaviour invariant of sample size